-Hank Gallagher has been practicing law for more than thirty years following a judicial clerkship in which he worked for a variety of judges on cases in the Delaware Superior, Chancery and Supreme Courts.
+Hank Gallagher has been practicing law for more than forty years following a judicial clerkship in which he worked for a variety of judges on cases in the Delaware Superior, Chancery and Supreme Courts.
 He has extensive experience in corporate and commercial litigation in the state and federal courts in Delaware.
 His practice also includes advising Delaware companies, boards of directors, managers, and special committees, on issues of law governing corporations and business.

 - 2019 Amendments to Delaware's General Corporation Law and Alternative Entity Statutes